|

 Utbildning, including pedagogics, teaching methods and teaching practice) at a

 teacher training institute/faculty.
-Non-traditional studies: Distance higher education IT-supported

 higher education distance courses are offered by various higher education

 institutions in Sweden.
-Lifelong higher education Folk

 high schools: each school determines its own curriculum within the framework of